Klepp Municipality

 Klepp is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Jæren.
 The administrative centre of the municipality is the village of Kleppe.
 Other villages in Klepp include Klepp stasjon, Orre, Orstad, Pollestad, Verdalen, and Voll.
 Klepp is a flat and open agricultural landscape.
-The highest point, Tinghaug, is at 102 m above sea level.
 There are long stretches of sand beaches along the North Sea coastline in the west.